[This web page offers information on how banks open accounts of illiterate persons, blind and partially blind persons other disabled persons]

 Accounts of blind and low vision customers:

 According to RBI guidelines, Banks should not equate visually impaired customers with illiterate customers.
 Banks should ensure that all the banking facilities such as cheque book facility including third party cheques, ATM facility, net banking facility, locker facility, retail loans, and credit cards are invariably offered to the visually challenged without any discrimination.
-Read more: Details of banking service available to blind and low vision customers
+They are also allowed to open joint accounts.
+For more information click: Details of banking service available to blind and low vision customers

 Accounts of old sick and physically disabled persons: